 The good news is – you can reduce your watering during cool months.
 However, don’t let the soil completely dry out.
 Dry plants are vulnerable.
-Water them consistently before cold snaps arrive.
-Add more mulch if necessary (three inches is optimal).
-Try our Premium Colored Mulch – Brown… the color blends nicely during the winter months.
+Therefore, water them consistently before cold snaps arrive.
+Further, check to see if you need more mulch; three inches is optimal.
+Try our Premium Colored Mulch; while everyone has their favorite color, we find the brown blends nicely during the winter months.

 Plants that are in pots or containers suffer more than plants in the ground, even if their roots are covered with mulch.
 In fact, there is about a 10-degree variance.
-Cover these plants with frost cloths, old bed sheets, burlap, etc. Do not use plastic or plastic-lined material.
+So, cover these plants with frost cloths, old bed sheets, burlap, etc. Above all, do not use plastic or plastic-lined material.

 GIVE THEM SHELTER

-If you can, bring your potted plants inside to protect them from a freeze!
+If you can, bring your potted plants inside to protect them from a freeze.
 Whether this means in your kitchen, garage or other sheltered area, provide extra protection.
-If you have a greenhouse, be sure you have a backup power source.
+Further, if you have a greenhouse, be sure you have a backup power source.

 Given enough of a warning, you’ll have more time to take the proper precautions when moving potted plants indoors.
 From relocating plants at night to moving them before temps dip below 45 degrees, every precaution helps keep your plants healthy and thriving.